You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 However, the mountain primarily offers plenty of space for physical activities.
 In addition to beautiful hiking trails and nature trails, there is also a popular via ferrata here.
 The museum in San Salvatore displays rocks and fossils from the mountain and provides information about local speleology.
 There is also a children's playground and for families or school groups, the treasure hunt along the nature trail is suitable.
 It is easy to walk and offers only a few meters of difference in altitude.

-Monte Tamaro is located 1,961 meters above sea level near the northern part of Lake Maggiore.
+Monte Tamaro is located at 1961 meters above sea level near the northern part of Lake Maggiore.
 From the summit, Alpe Foppa at the top station of the aerial tramway is still a one and a half hour hike away.
-Booking tickets for the mountain railroad

 At Alpe Foppa there is a mountain lake that can be circumnavigated.
 As for activities, the mountain offers a summer toboggan run, tyrolienne, children's playground and several hiking and biking trails.
 At the middle station Piano di Mora a rope park provides fun and thrills.
 The Tamaro Jumping is part of the rope park.